Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 You could go the DIY route and update your store’s structured data yourself, filling in the missing pieces, and correcting errors.

-It’s not terribly difficult.
-Anyone with a moderate level of web development experience should be able to do it after some research into structured data and Google’s documentation.
+It’s not terribly difficult if you have a moderate level of web development experience - though I know that's not the case with many of my customers.
+With some research into structured data and Google’s documentation, it could be done.

-I usually say 3-4 hours of research is enough to learn about structured data and be able to add it to a store.
+I'd estimate around 5 hours of research to learn about structured data and be able to add it to a store for an experienced developer.

 Depending on your store theme, the actual time needed to perform the updates can vary wildly.
-My experience is with Shopify where a couple of hours is enough to update the entire store.
+I'd estimate another few hours to update data across the entire store.

-So you’re looking at 5-6 hours or so of work to add them yourself, assuming you’re at a moderate level of experience in development.
+So you’re looking at about 10 hours or so of work to add them yourself, assuming you’re at a moderate level of experience in development.

 Depending on your situation, this might not be the best use of your time though.